HighTechnologyFoundation/NNJA-AI-MCP/README.md

 This repository also includes 2 example clients that connect to the MCP server and test out the available tools.

+Make sure to install all dependencies before running the server or clients.

 ## Running the Server

 The server file, `server.py`, can be run through Docker (preferred)